PatWie/scramble/README.md

    9 |     1731020007
   10 |      792482838
  ```

-The functions `Scramble32, Scramble64` are *bijective* functions, ie. they will shuffle all integers from int32 (resp. int64) with zero collisions.

 For convenience, these numbers can be encoded as strings (Instagram/YouTube like id encodings).